wnda/web-animations-api-shiv/README.md

 The official, native WAAPI is also silky-smooth in the two browsers that support it, but that big ass polyfill I mentioned doesn't quite match it.

 So this library basically just waits for the API call (extending `Element.prototype` if `animate` is not found in the aforementioned prototype chain) and uses the same parameters to dynamically carve a set of keyframes into a `<style>` element, setting the appropriate `animation-` properties on the element to be animated.

+If you're looking for timeline/scheduling animations, and so on, you're probably seething at the casual character of this library.

+But I must remind you that you can use [CSS Animation events like `animationend`, `animationstart`, and `animationiteration`](https://css-tricks.com/controlling-css-animations-transitions-javascript/).
+So... problem solved!
+Sort of...

 ## Can I use it?
 Sure.
 But here's the rub: this lib currently requires ES5 to work.
 Sorry IE8.